vagrantpress/vagrantpress/README.md

     that people are resourceful enough to find me on my personal web page, etc. - getting help ought to be a little easier than that.

+### DEVELOPMENT NOTES

+* I've added the 'wpcli' module directly to this project for now - I'll migrate it later.
+The problem: if I'm going to use `librarian-puppet` for module management the 'git' function requires the virtual machine to have a valid (and registered) SSH key.
+This can be a little daunting to set up in the vagrant machines if you want to pitch in a do a little testing.
+After the wpcli module is published to the puppet forge, that requirement will go away.

 ## Getting Started